FordhamMuseumApp/SwiftRepo/README.md

 - [ ] User sees naviagation bar buttons that allow for access to search, twitter feed, and student audio tour
 - [ ] User is able to scroll infinitely through objects
 - [ ] User can tap on each cell to access a detail view of the selected artifact.
+**Note.** There is a preexisting API with these data available.
+Our team is coordinating with Fordham University and Library staff to see what the best way forward will be for our app to get access to the data.
+Do we create a Parse?
+Do we get IP Authentication?
+These issues are being worked out.

 **DetailView**
 - [ ] User sees the Detail View includes the image, name, description and, for some artifacts, audio